KMNitesh05/CP2K_to_DEEPMDKIT/README.md

 Contact : Nitesh Kumar
 Email : niteshgoesactive@gmail.com

-Please Cite if you find the software useful for your research:
+Please Cite if you find this software useful for your research:

 ```sh
 @misc{Kumar_CP2K_to_DEEPMDKIT,